Protected areas are becoming vital as final refuges for threatened species and ecosystems.

 Research from around the world demonstrates that effective protected area management has positive outcomes for biodiversity, safeguarding it for future generations.

 Our nature reserves comprise almost 40% of all private protected areas in South Australia and 6% nationally.
-We implement conservation projects designed to bring biodiversity benefits at all seven nature reserves and Water For Nature sites, enabling us to protect a broad cross-section of South Australia’s spectacular natural environment.
+We implement conservation projects designed to bring biodiversity benefits at all eight nature reserves and Water For Nature sites, enabling us to protect a broad cross-section of South Australia’s spectacular natural environment.

 Two of our nature reserves, Witchelina and Hiltaba, are open for nature-based tourism.